suyashjawale/InstagramCLI/README.md

 # InstagramCLI
-InstagramCLI is the most advanced scraping library made by reverse-engineering the Instagram API calls which has low latency and prevents you from getting blocked.
+InstagramCLI is the most advanced scraping library made by reverse-engineering the Instagram API calls which has low latency.
 InstagramCLI can be used as a data-gathering tool for data science and osint practices.

 [![forthebadge made-with-python](http://ForTheBadge.com/images/badges/made-with-python.svg)](https://www.python.org/)